 Best Vertical: Orren Ellis Deluxe Adjustable Sliding Room Darkening Vertical Blind

-If you need vertical window coverings for a sliding glass door, french doors, a balcony door, or floor-to-ceiling windows, we recommend Orren Ellis Deluxe Adjustable Blinds.
-The set comes with four panels, each 23 x 96 inches.
+If you need vertical window coverings for a sliding, streak-free shining glass door that you can clean, french doors, a balcony door, or floor-to-ceiling windows, we recommend Orren Ellis Deluxe Adjustable Blinds.
+The set comes with four panels, each 23 by 96 inches.

 They're made out of a polyester-paper fabric with iron and aluminum hardware.
 These room-darkening vertical blinds offer impressive light filtration and privacy while enhancing the aesthetic of your space.